Probing transition rates, nuclear moments and electric dipole polarizability in nobelium using multireference FSRCC and PRCC theories: Methodology

 \end{widetext} We refer to these equations as the PRCC equations for singles and doubles, respectively.
-These are coupled linear equations in ${\mathbf T^{(1)}}$, but nonlinear in $T^{(0)}$.
-More precisely, the left-hand side of the singles(doubles) equation contain terms which are two(three) orders in $T^{(0)}$.
+These equations are linear in ${\mathbf T^{(1)}}$, but nonlinear in $T^{(0)}$.
+More precisely, the left-hand side of the singles(doubles) equation contains terms which are two(three) orders in $T^{(0)}$.
 This is to account for the correlation effects associated with residual Coulomb interaction more accurately.
-These as well as unperturbed equation (\ref{ccsd_2v}) are solved using the Jacobi method, and to remedy the slow convergence of this method we employ direct inversion of the iterated subspace (DIIS) \cite{pulay-80}.
+These, as well as unperturbed equation (\ref{ccsd_2v}), are solved using the Jacobi method, where to remedy the slow convergence of the method we employ direct inversion of the iterated subspace (DIIS) \cite{pulay-80}.

-The ground state perturbed wavefunction obtained from the solution of Eq. (\ref{psi0-ptrb}) is then used to calculate the ground state polarizability of Yb and No. The dipole polarizability of an atom or ion can be expressed as the expectation value of the dipole operator
+The ground state perturbed wavefunction obtained from Eq. (\ref{psi0-ptrb}) is then used to calculate the ground state polarizability of Yb and No. The dipole polarizability of an atom or ion can be expressed as the expectation value of the dipole operator, as

 Using Eq. (\ref{psi0-ptrb}), we can write